“You might be speaking German if it wasn’t for pigeons”

 Oxen have been known to carry artillery through heavy terrain.

-The flaming monkeys were released into an enemy’s camp which quickly set many tents on fire and creating absolute pandemonium.
+The flaming monkeys were released into an enemy’s camp which quickly set many tents on fire and created absolute pandemonium.

 Bats are used to carry small incendiary devices in a US-based strategy for Mexico.